nlarion/CDStoreAngularTS/readme.md

-# Michael Anthony Smith, March 21, 2016
+# Michael Anthony Smith & Neil Larion, March 24, 2016

 #### This is an app built with the Angular framework.

-&copy; Michael Anthony Smith, 2016
+&copy; Michael Anthony Smith & Neil Larion, 2016